MichielDausy/S2-FastAPI/README.md

 # S2-FastAPI
-FastAPI used for communication between AI models
+FastAPI used for communication between the two AI models (Anomaly detection, Asset Tracking)